3dgopnik/comfyui-arena-suite/custom_nodes/ComfyUI_Arena/README.md

   - `INT` (`copied`) — files copied during the warmup.
   - `INT` (`missing`) — entries skipped because the source file is missing.
   - `INT` (`errors`) — number of failures (lack of space, copy errors, etc.).
+- **Examples**
+  - The `items` format mirrors the audit node, so you can reuse the multiline list or JSON payload shown above.
+  - To warm up every model referenced in the current workflow, feed the exported JSON (via `Load Text` or any text loader) into `workflow_json` and optionally append manual entries for assets that live outside the workflow.

 ### ArenaAutoCacheTrim